 He was elected to the U.S. National Academy of Engineering in 1973 and the National Academy of Sciences in 1988.
-He also received the R. W. Wood Prize and the Frederic Ives Medal of the The Optical Society for overall excellence in optics in 1980 and 1987; the Quantum Electronics Award of IEEE LEOS in 1989; and the Arthur L. Schawlow Medal of the Laser Institute of America in 1991.
-In 1999 he served as The Optical Society's President.
+He also received the R. W. Wood Prize, the Esther Hoffman Beller Medal, and the Frederic Ives Medal of The Optical Society for overall excellence in optics; the Quantum Electronics Award of IEEE LEOS in 1989; and the Arthur L. Schawlow Medal of the Laser Institute of America in 1991.
 During his career he also consulted for numerous companies and government agencies, and was a member of the U.S. Air Force Scientific Advisory Board from 1974 to 1980.
+Siegman became a Fellow of OSA in 1968.

 In 2014, the OSA Foundation established the Siegman International School on Lasers in his honor.